raybuhr/resume/README.md

 -   Extensive experience using traditional SQL (RDBMS), NoSQL, and modern cloud data warehouse technologies like Redshift, BigQuery, Spark, Hive, Drill, and Presto.
 -   Experienced programmer in Python and R, with some professional experience in JavaScript, Scala, Ruby, and Go.

-### Data Science Projects

-**Churn**

--   Inherited a project 6 months in with very little progress and was able to turn it into a batch prediction job that led to the successful intervention and retention of multiple enterprise customers that our account management team did not know had already started to look at other solutions.
--   A/B tested multiple algorithms against each other, but picked the one that was easiest to explain the predictors (Logistic Regression) rather than the most accurate (Neural Network) so that our account managers could have context going into calls with the customers predicted most likely to churn.

-**Lead Scoring**

--   Enhanced data from CRM (Salesforce) and transactional database (MySQL) with data from US Census Bureau and other demographics vendors, then fed into a Random Forest classifier trained to segment leads by probability to convert.
--   The revamped lead scoring method for the sales team led to easier identification of which prospects could be more easily converted and resulted in 50% reduction in unsuccessful phone calls and thus increased time in the day for new lead generation.

-**Brand Associations**

--   Used association rules and apriori algorithm to cluster brands together by which other brands their customers also purchased.
--   Automated data pipeline and dashboard of results for marketing team, which enabled on demand email campaigns and enhanced conversion rate 5-10x (by brand) over previous strategy obtained from external consultants.

-**Financial Forecasting**

--   Combined functional system model with markov processes with ARIMA time series model to predict both marketplace listings and sales inventory within a 95% confidence interval.
--   System model represented the business processes that may or may not occur depending on preceding events, which helped provide better understanding of why fluctuations in daily financials occurred and smoothed out future forecasts enabling for more effective budgeting.

 ### Professional Experience